HOME Tokyo and Surroundings Tokyo Tokyo Station Tokyo Sweets Souvenir Guide: 8 Popular Stores to Find Luxury, Made-in-Japan, and Classic Treats

 Don Quijote, with locations throughout Japan, is a well-known discount store that offers everything from daily necessities and electronics to cosmetics and food.

-Among the highlights is the store’s original “Jonetsu Kakaku” private brand snack series.
-For example, you’ll find fruit-flavored konjac jelly or moist and sweet amanatto (candied beans), unique Japanese treats rarely found outside the country.
-With generous portions and many items individually wrapped, they also make excellent souvenirs for friends and family.
+One of the highlights is the store’s original “Jonetsu Kakaku” private brand snack series.
+Here, you’ll find unique Japanese treats like fruit-flavored konjac jelly and moist, sweet amanatto (candied beans), which are rarely found outside Japan.
+With generous portions and many items individually wrapped, these snacks are perfect souvenirs for friends and family.

-Some stores are even open 24 hours a day, allowing you to drop by whenever your sightseeing schedule permits.
-With numerous locations in major tourist spots like Shinjuku, Shibuya, and Asakusa, accessibility is another big plus.
-In terms of price, selection, and convenience, Don Quijote is your reliable ally for snack shopping in Japan.
+Some Don Quijote locations are even open 24 hours, so you can stop by whenever it fits your sightseeing plans.
+With branches in major tourist areas like Shinjuku, Shibuya, and Asakusa, accessibility is another big advantage.
+For price, variety, and convenience, Don Quijote is a reliable go-to for snack shopping in Japan.

 DAISO